This was from a call I took yesterday. The conversation went something like this:

 Whether its money, information, support, assistance, or time, most people are afraid to ask for what they need in order to make their dreams come true.

+They might be afraid of looking needy, ignorant, helpless, or even greedy.
+More than likely though, it is the fear of rejection that is holding them back.
+Even though they are afraid to hear the word no, they’re already saying it to themselves by not asking!
+Do you ask for what you want or are you afraid of rejection?
 Consider this: Rejection is just a concept.
 There is really no such thing as rejection!
 You’re not any worse off by hearing no than you were before you asked.
 You didn’t have what you asked for before you asked and you still don’t, so what did you lose?

 Being rejected doesn’t hold you back from anything.
 Only YOU hold yourself back.
 When you realize that there’s no merit to rejection, you’ll feel more comfortable asking for things.
 You may just need a bit of help learning how to ask for what you want.
+How to Ask for What You Want

 You need to ask for a specific number.
 Too many people are walking around wanting more of something, but not being specific enough to obtain it.
+5. Ask repeatedly.
+One of the most important Success Principles is the commitment to not give up.

 Whenever we’re asking others to participate in the fulfillment of our goals, some people are going to say “no.” They may have other priorities, commitments and reasons not to participate.
 It’s no reflection on you.